Chilldose/COMET/COMET/misc_plugins/PlotScripts/README.md

 If you follow this rules the script should be able to interpret your data.

 ## Optional parameters:
-Further customization can be done via the optional parameters:
+Further customization can be done via the optional parameters inside the "ASCII_file_specs" entry:

 <pre>
+ASCII_file_specs: # The specifications for the ascii file type measurements files
+    header_lines: 18
+    measurement_description: 20
+    units_line: 21
+    data_start: 22

     data_separator: ";"
     measurement_regex: ""
     units_regex: ""
     measurements:
         - voltage
         - current
     units:
         - V
         - A
 </pre>

 + data_separator: Define your own data separator if the data is not separated by a whitespace character
 + measurement_regex: If the build in measurement regex, does not yield the correct measurements, here you can define your own regex for that
-+ units_regex: If the build in units regex, does not yield the correct measurements, here you can define your own regex for that
++ units_regex: If the build in units regex, does not yield the correct units, here you can define your own regex for that
 + measurements: Define a list of measurement names, which describe your data (you can use this if the regex totally fails or if you do not have such a header.)
 + units: Define a list of units, which describe your data (you can use this if the regex totally fails or if you do not have such a header.)

 Warning: Since '\\' is an escape character in python you have to escape this character by typing '\\\\' instead of one.
 Otherwise the regex will fail.

+## Example ASCII file
 A readable ASCII file (with the above config) would be:

 <pre>